ueapy/pythoncourse2020/src/index.md

 The PyFAS group meets at least one a month.
 Contact Riccardo Arosio to receive the invites.

 ###UEA
 The UEA Python group meets occasionally.
 Check the archives of previous sessions here: [https://ueapy.github.io](https://ueapy.github.io/).
-Or join our [Slack workspace](https://uea-python.slack.com/)
+Or join our [Slack workspace](https://uea-python.slack.com/) to ask questions and take part in weekly coding drop ins.

 <center>
 <a href="http://www.uea.ac.uk"><img src="flyer/uealogo.png" title="University of East Anglia" style="height:75px;" hspace="20"></a>